 But what is a podcast, exactly?
 Is it a radio talk show?
 A documentary series?
 A comedy special?
 The answer to all of these is yes!

-We’ve put together this guide for the uninitiated, covering everything you need to know to start listening to great podcasts.
-Learn what podcasts are, how to listen to them, and more!
+We’ve put together this guide for the uninitiated, covering everything you need to know to start listening.
+Keep reading or use the content menu on the left to learn what podcasts are, how to listen to them, and more.

 What is a podcast?

 A podcast is a digital audio file that you can download or stream via an internet connection on a number of devices.
 Although you can sometimes listen to them live as they are recorded, typically they are pre-recorded and edited before release.

 You can think of them as radio for the 21st century, but there is no standard format or length.
 They can range from talk shows to audio dramas to language lessons to deep dives, with everything in between.
 Some podcasts, like the incredibly popular Joe Rogan Experience, even release video episodes alongside the standard audio episode.

 Podcasts can range from just a few episodes to hundreds of episodes, and all apps and streaming services make it easy to subscribe to your favorite shows.
 Subscribing means you’ll always be up to date with the latest episodes as they’re released.
 Depending on the publisher, that could mean anything from once daily to once every few months.
 Shows that release both audio and video episodes have two separate feeds